Talk

 This talk is about exploring a very interesting API option design from Golang’s Rob Pike in Python, and comparing it to other design patterns like builder & chain.

 Hello!
-I’m a fullstack engineer maintaining a couple of open source projects (DataLine, Pet).
+I’m a full-stack engineer and AI consultant maintaining a couple of open source projects (DataLine, Pet).